 Associate Professor Andrew Hutchison

-Dr Hutchison is an Associate Professor in the Department of Commercial Law at the University of Cape Town.
-He has been a member of this department since January 2007.
-Dr Hutchison is a contracts specialist and has convened the course on Commercial Transactions Law at UCT since 2010.
-Dr Hutchison’s affinity for contracts began during his LLM studies at UCT (2005-2006), and this was carried through to his PhD thesis on fundamental change of circumstances in contract law (hardship), completed in 2010.
-Dr Hutchison has published a body of work in leading South African and international peer-reviewed law journals and edited books on contract law.
+Dr Hutchison is a contracts specialist and has published a body of work in leading South African and international peer-reviewed law journals and edited books on contract law.
 A theme running through most of these articles is the role to be given to good faith or fairness in South African contract law.
-Dr Hutchison is interested in the comparative and historical angles to this question, as well as (more recently) the constitutional and relational dimensions, with a particular emphasis on social justice.
-Dr Hutchison is interested in the curriculum review movement in South Africa, particularly these questions: (1) ‘What is African about contracting in South Africa?’; and (2) ‘What is the role of community in contracting?’
+Dr Hutchison is interested in the comparative and historical angles to this question, as well as the constitutional and relational dimensions.
+Dr Hutchison is currently engaged in research on financial inclusion and stokvels in Cape Town, South Africa.

 Dr Hutchison presented a guest lecture series at the Levin College of Law at the University of Florida in January 2014.
 He has since then been a research visitor (inter alia) at the Edinburgh Centre for Private Law (Scotland, UK); the Max Planck Institute for Comparative and International Private Law (Hamburg, Germany); and Monash University’s Department of Business Law and Taxation (Melbourne, Australia).